claire-labry/liri-node-app/README.md

 # LIRI Bot

-LIRI, like SIRI, is a Language Interpretation and Recognition Interface in Javascript.
+LIRI, like SIRI [but different], is a Language Interpretation and Recognition Interface in Javascript.
 Functioned as a command line node app, it takes parameters and gives back data to the user.

 ### Description of LIRI Bot